EKiefer/training/docs/general_concepts/operator_math.md

 $$300 \frac {Gallons}{Minute} + 3.0 \frac {Million\,Gallons}{Day}$$

 As it is written, you cannot add these 2 fractions until you convert the units so that the units are the same.
+We'll come back to solving this at the very [end of the module](/general_concepts/operator_math.md#final-words).

 #### Adding and Subtracting